itzmidinesh/sudoku-solver-python/README.md

 You can change the input puzzle at the top of the file [sudoku.py](/sudoku.py)

 ## Output
-Output is printed in the console as a nested list of lists
+Output is printed to the console.

 # Setup